 Long story short …this mother has kept me posted over the year.
 Her daughter has since moved into a larger apartment and is continuing to do fine at college.
 Mother and daughter have a fairly civilized relationship now (you know, absence makes the heart grow fonder kinda thing).

 "Can u give me some guidance?
 I feel my daughter is hanging out with a bad crowd and have been trying to get her to see that but have had no success.
-She took some of these friends to one of her "good" friends sweet 16th birthday party with parent chaperones.
-The kids were dressed gothic and thought they could just go in with their cigarettes and all and thought nothing of it.
+She took some of these friends to her 'one-and-only good' friend's sweet 16th birthday party without parent chaperones.
+These kids thought they could just go in with their cigarettes and all and thought nothing of it.
+These kids also drink and smoke pot.
 I have tried to stop her from seeing them but she continues to do so."

 First of all, it sounds like you are trying to “reason with” your daughter (a traditional parenting strategy that doesn’t work – and too often makes a bad problem worse).